Fees in Advance

 Introduction The Haberdashers’ Monmouth Schools offer parents a scheme which enables them to make a lump sum payment for future school fees, in full or in part, for an agreed contract term.
 Payments may be made by anyone who wishes to make provision for a child’s education (the ‘donor’).
 Depending on individual circumstances, partaking in the Scheme may be a helpful way of managing finances in a tax efficient way.
 Anyone interested should seek advice from a personal financial adviser before entering the Scheme.

 Conditions of the Scheme Each applicant will receive an individual proposal, drawn up by the Bursar, which is tailored to meet their own financial preferences.
 The minimum number of terms to be covered is six; the maximum is the remaining time at the school(s) through to the end of the Sixth Form.
-Quotations may be obtained separately for Monmouth Schools Pre-Prep & Nursery, the two Prep Schools, or the two Senior Schools.
+Quotations may be obtained separately for Monmouth Schools Pre-Prep, the two Prep Schools or the two Senior Schools.
 Alternatively, a quotation may be prepared covering the pupil’s time at more than one school.

 Quotations will be prepared in one of two ways, depending on the donor’s preferences: Either (i) Based on a specified lump sum, the donor will be advised how many terms’ fees will be covered (assuming a set annual rate of fee increase).
 Or (ii) Based on a specified number of terms to be covered, the donor will be advised on the lump sum required (assuming a set annual rate of fee increase).
-A discount is offered on the fees account to be applied against future charges, or the excess may be refunded.
+A discount is offered on advance payments, the amount of which is related to the size of the capital deposited, the period of advance payment and the general level of interest rates at the time such deposit is made.
+An annual rate of fee increase is assumed and the parent remains liable for any additional fees not covered under the FIA contract.
+Conversely, if any amount provided for under the contract is greater than the amount due, the donor can elect to leave the excess on the fees account to be applied against future charges, or the excess may be refunded.

 Termly Balances The schools will apply the termly amount covered under the contract to the fees account on the due date each term.
 All remaining fees and extras invoiced each term must be paid in full according to the normal terms and conditions.